Incrementis/IE-AutoSpriter-/README.md

 # IE-AutoSpriter-
 Infinity Engine AutoSpriter is a Blender add-on that automates sprite creation from creature animations.

 This is a work in progress and an alpha release.
-This means that most things are not implemented and the mod is subject to heavy changes.
-Use this mod with caution!!
+This means that most things are not implemented and the add-on is subject to heavy changes.
+Use this add-on with caution!!

 This is also a learning project focused on my personal use.
 Suggestions are welcome!